DiscordGIR/gir/README.md

 7. Set up the `application.yml` as shown in the example [here](https://github.com/Frederikam/Lavalink/blob/master/LavalinkServer/application.yml.example/), also in the root of the project.
 Use the same password as in the `.env` file.
 You need not change anything else.
 8. Run Lavalink with `java -jar Lavalink.jar`
 9. Set up mongodb on your system (and see *First time use* to populate the database with initial data)
+10. Run `python scrape_emojis.py`.
+This will pull emoji data needed for `!jumbo`.
+You only need to do this once (or any time you want to update the list of emojis).
-10. `python main.py` - if everything was set up properly you're good to go!
+11. `python main.py` - if everything was set up properly you're good to go!

 ### First time use